DentalNPI

 Top 10 · UT

-Top Oral & Maxillofacial Surgeons in Utah
+Top Oral And Maxillofacial Surgeons in Utah

 Extractions, implants, and jaw surgery.
 Curated top-10 from the dental sub-specialty taxonomy and CMS quality signals — Medicare enrollment, MIPS score, and HPSA service all weighed in.